Heatblur-Simulations/f-4e-manual/src/dcs/training_missions.md

   This task is to be accomplished by you alone, without big guidance from the pilot.
 Only for a few steps he will say something, mostly these are steps that you just have to confirm.
   Otherwise, he is busy on his own checklists ...
+- Task 5 (engine start):
+  Make sure you pull the throttle lever in the simulation back to "IDLE" position in order for the lesson logic to continue.
+The background is the following: Users reported about problems when performing this step.
+In all cases reported so far, the real throttle lever was pulled back to (its) IDLE position, but the throttle lever in the simulation did not reach the "IDLE" position, but became stuck a bit too far forward.
+  Therefore, please make sure that your real throttle levers are able to move the throttle levers in the sim over the whole range:
+  - "MAX" (which is 100% RPM with full afterburner)
+  - "MIL" (which is 100% RPM without afterburner)
+  - "IDLE" (which is 65% RPM)
+  - "OFF" (which is fuel shut off)

 ## Lesson 02 - (PILOT) Taxi